tc39/proposal-smart-pipelines/readme.md

 the body to a variable**, then **use that variable as a bare body**.

 ## Operator precedence and associativity
-As a binary operation forming compound expressions, the [operator precedence and associativity][MDN operator precedence] of pipelining must be determined, relative to other operations.
+As a infix operation forming compound expressions, the [operator precedence and associativity][MDN operator precedence] of pipelining must be determined, relative to other operations.